skalenetwork/documentation/validators/register-validator-node.md

 Please copy your Node Address, you will be using it for linking node address to validator address and also for the faucet as well for the next two steps.

-### Step 4.4: Link skale wallet address to your validator account using validators-cli.
+### Step 4.5: Link skale wallet address to your validator account using validators-cli

 > Make sure you copied Node Address from STEP 4.3